 What is the structure of the lab?

-Each Lab consists of two intensive working sessions, followed by an optional professional filming session the following week.
+Each Lab consists of two intensive working sessions, followed by a professional filming session (optional) the following week.

-During the Lab sessions, actors work closely with Adam to develop and refine a scene partner performance specifically designed for camera.
-The filming session is where that work culminates—actors perform fully realized scenes that are professionally filmed and delivered as reel-ready material.
+During the Lab sessions, actors work closely with Adam to develop and refine a performance specifically designed for camera.
+The filming session is where that work culminates—actors perform fully realized scenes that are professionally filmed by full crew and delivered as reel-ready material.

 How many Actors are in each Lab?